 Although the products you’re including within the house do not need to be certified for Passivhaus, it does help, especially with MVHR equipment.

-The cost of an EnerPHit retrofit, however, will vary, as the more complex an existing house is the more complex the retrofit will be.
+The cost of an EnerPHit retrofit will vary as the more complex an existing house is the more complex the retrofit will be.
 It is wise to budget around £800-£1,000/m2 for deep retrofit/EnerPHit — plus the VAT as you’re dealing with an existing building.

 For typical component or system costs, however, you can expect to pay around £10,000 for a MVHR unit installed in an average-sized house, and approx £400-£600/m2 for windows and doors.